twilson271828/Numerus/README.md

 # Numerus
-A C++ library for performing number theory calculations
+A C++ library for very large integers.